vercel/next.js/packages/next/README.md

 404 or 500 errors are handled both client and server side by a default component `error.js`.
 If you wish to override it, define a `_error.js` in the pages folder:

+⚠️ The default `error.js` component is only used in production ⚠️

 ```jsx
 import React from 'react'